wintechis/flex-rml/README.md

 - Consumer Hardware
 - Cloud Environments

+Currently, FlexRML only supports data in CSV format.
+However, future versions will include support for additional data formats such as JSON and XML.

 ## Installation
+### Using Prebuilt Binaries
+Prebuilt binaries for various systems are available in the releases section.

+### Compiling from Source
 **Prerequisites**

-Before compilation, a build environment must be set up on the system.
+Before compilation, set up a build environment on your system.

-This can be done on Debian based systems via :
+On Debian-based systems, this can be done using:

 ```bash
 apt install build-essential
 ```

-**Compiling from Source:**
+**Compilation Process:**

 1. Clone or download the repository.
 2. Navigate to the project directory.
-3. Execute the make file with the command: `make`
+3. Run the makefile using the command: `make`.
-4. After compilation, you'll find the executable named `FlexRML`.
+4. After compilation, the executable `FlexRML` will be available in the directory.

 ## Usage